hygull/propreps/src/markdowns/python/context_manager_examples.md

    ...:     print("Bank's money", bank_money)
    ...:
 Initiating an amount Rs.
 100 to the account
-Crediting the amount
+Crediting the amount to your account
 Bank's money 100
-Debiting the remaning amount to your account
+Debiting the remaning amount from your account
 ```